 If you are not satisfied with the default photos, you can choose your own.

-In Windows Vista, 7 and 8, you can select a folder or library from where available photos are displayed using the Location or Picture location combo box.
+In Windows Vista and newer, you can select a folder or library from where available photos are displayed using the Location or Picture location combo box.

 - "Windows Wallpapers" (Vista) or "Windows Desktop Backgrounds" is the default selection and includes all photos from built-in themes.

-- "Sample Pictures" includes all photo samples that came with Windows Vista; "Top Rated Photos" means all your photos and all public photos that have a high rating in Windows 7 and 8.
-You can change rating of your photos in Windows Explorer of Windows 7 by clicking on a photo, adjusting its rating in Details pane and clicking Save button.
+- "Sample Pictures" includes all photo samples that came with Windows Vista; "Top Rated Photos" means all your photos and all public photos that have a high rating in Windows 7 and later.
+You can change rating of your photos in Windows/File Explorer of Windows 7 and newer by clicking on a photo, adjusting its rating in Details pane and clicking Save button.

 - "Public Pictures" includes all public photos in Windows Vista.